 Get invested, stay invested.

-By combining J.P.
-Morgan’s time-tested equity research with a disciplined index options strategy, the Hedged Equity Fund enables investors to participate in equity markets while mitigating downside risk.
+Combining our proven equity research with a disciplined index options strategy, the Hedged Equity Fund enables investors to participate in equity market gains, while mitigating risk in declining markets.

-- Research-driven equity investment managed by experienced portfolio managers Hamilton Reiner and Raffaele Zingone who leverage insights from 27 equity analysts.
+- Managed by experienced portfolio managers Hamilton Reiner and Raffaele Zingone, leveraging insights from 24 equity analysts.

 Watch as Hamilton Reiner, Portfolio Manager and Head of U.S. Equity Derivatives, discusses his 4 primary beliefs in regards to hedged equity strategies.

 Total return assumes reinvestment of income.